Obituary of Nancy Frazer Young

 Robert C. passed away in 1999.
 Following her retirement, Nancy moved to the San Diego area to be near her daughter Patti, son-in-law K. Alan Kneale, and grand-daughter Caitlin.
 Nancy would take trips, especially at Christmas time, to Maryland to visit her son and daughter-in-law Barbara and grand-children Miles and Lauren.
 Nancy loved to decorate for every holiday.
 She loved Christmas because there was lots of food and presents, but she loved Thanksgiving even more because there was lots of food but no presents to deal with!
 Remembering her own upbringing by her widowed mother during the Great Depression, she always made sure that her Patti & Bobby had many presents to open at birthdays and Christmas.

 She loved to travel, locally and occasionally afar.
 After traveling to London, England, her return flight made a connection in Amsterdam, but midway across the Atlantic the pilot was ordered back to Holland, it being Sept.11th, 2001 and all air traffic to and inside the US was grounded.
 With many other stranded passengers, Nancy spent several days in a Dutch refugee center; she has always stated her gratitude to the Dutch who treated her so nicely.

 Nancy always said that she hated cooking, and greatly enjoyed her opportunities to dine out with her friends and discuss the menu.
-She loved to read cookbooks, and to read mystery novels, and especially historical fiction, particularly those set in the Regency period.To send flowers to the family of Nancy Young, please visit Tribute Store
+She loved to read cookbooks, and to read mystery novels, and especially historical fiction, particularly those set in the Regency period.To send flowers to the family or plant a tree in memory of Nancy Young, please visit Tribute Store